Cooperation-org/linked-claims-extraction-service/README.md

 ## Architecture Overview

-### Important: Data Storage Philosophy
+### Publishing Architecture

-This service uses a **hybrid storage approach**:
+This service uses a **direct frontend publishing approach**:

+- **Local Service**: Extracts claims from PDFs, stores draft claims for review
+- **Frontend Publishing**: Users authenticate directly with LinkedTrust and publish claims under their own account
+- **No Service-Side Credentials**: The service never stores or uses LinkedTrust credentials
+- **User-Controlled Publishing**: Each user publishes claims using their own LinkedTrust identity

+### Data Storage Philosophy

 - **Local PostgreSQL Database**: Stores ONLY draft claims, uploaded PDFs metadata, and processing status
-- **Decentralized Backend (live.linkedtrust.us)**: Stores ALL published claims and validations
+- **LinkedTrust Backend**: Stores ALL published claims and validations under user accounts
-- **Key Point**: Once claims are published to LinkedTrust, they are NO LONGER stored locally.
-All queries for published claims use the LinkedTrust API.
+- **Key Point**: Claims are published directly by users, not by the service

 For detailed architecture and purpose, see [PURPOSE.md](PURPOSE.md)